tpoisot/ms_evo_networks/maintext.md

 Arguably the biggest challenge faced by community ecologists is to understand, and predict, how ecosystem properties will change in the face of large-scale disturbance events.
-Ecosytsems functions emerge from the identity of local species, and the way they interact, in a given environmental context.
+Ecosystems functions emerge from the identity of local species, and the way they interact, in a given environmental context.
 Species range shift, micro-evolutionary changes, and rapid environmental variation, is therefore expected to disrupt the current state of communities, and thus change the way ecosystems function.
-Although hyptheses have been generated, and data gathered, regarding the relationship between community structure and ecosystem properties, it is not clear whether they are sufficient to *predict*  the outcome of large-scale changes.
+Although hypotheses have been generated, and data gathered, regarding the relationship between community structure and ecosystem properties, it is not clear whether they are sufficient to *predict*  the outcome of large-scale changes.
 The core issue lies in